CDCgov/ngsqi-astro/README.md

 ## Credits

-tb/prototype was originally written by NGS QI In Silico team.
+amr-metagenomics was originally written by NGSQI In Silico team.

 We thank the following people for their extensive assistance in the development of this pipeline: